 Using one or a combination of these remedies may help alleviate your pain and help you drift off to sleep quickly.

-One of our favorites is our Recovery Cream!
-This product maximizes the pain-reducing, sleep-inducing benefits of magnesium with 10 different essential oils including chamomile, frankincense, and peppermint.
+One of our favorites is our Inner Warrior+ Calming Relief DMSO Cream!
+This product maximizes the pain-reducing, sleep-inducing benefits of magnesium with 9 different essential oils including lavender, frankincense, and chamomile.
 Get rid of the pesky aches and pains keeping you up and finally sleep soundly!